Football: James the hero as Wales start Euro qualifiers with Slovakia win

 Wales found themselves pinned in their own half late on and Slovakia should have equalised with seven minutes left.

-Rusnak's precise cross found Michal Duris, but the substitute's header was tipped away by Wayne Hennessey into the six-yard box rather than clear of danger.
+Rusnak's cross found Michal Duris, but the substitute's header was tipped away by Hennessey into the six-yard box rather than clear of danger.

 David Hancko, following up, had a superb chance to level from close range but instead miscued his shot completely and that allowed Wales to clear the ball.